7 Best Electric Pressure Washers of 2026

 A Note on PSI Inflation

 One issue that no major competitor review covers clearly enough: PSI numbers on electric pressure washers are almost universally peak numbers measured at zero flow — a condition that never occurs in actual use.
-The honest measurement is working PSI at rated GPM, which is what PWMA and CSA certifications verify.
-The Sun Joe SPX3000’s 500 PSI gap between marketing claim and PWMA certification is representative of the category, not an outlier.
-Before buying any pressure washer outside this list, look for PWMA or CSA certification on the spec sheet.
+The honest measurement is working PSI at rated GPM, which is what PWMA, CSA, and CETA certifications verify.
+A 400–600 PSI gap between a budget washer’s marketing claim and its certified working pressure is representative of the category, not an outlier — which is exactly why a CETA- or PWMA-certified number (like the CRAFTSMAN’s 1900 PSI) is worth more than a bigger uncertified figure.
+Before buying any pressure washer outside this list, look for PWMA, CSA, or CETA certification on the spec sheet.
 If you do not see a certification, treat the PSI number as a ceiling, not a realistic working spec.

 Electrical Circuit Requirements